 The following assumptions were used in valuing the liabilities and benefits under the plan.
 For funding purposes, all assumptions are prescribed by Statutes, the LCPR, or the Board of Trustees.
-The assumptions prescribed are based on the experience study dated June 28, 2019.
+The assumptions prescribed are based on the experience study dated August 2, 2023.
 For GASB 68 purposes, the long-term rate of return assumption is selected by TRA management in consultation with the actuary.

 The Allowance for Combined Service Annuity was based on the recommendation of Deloitte Consulting LLP, the actuary for the Legislative Commission on Pensions and Retirement (LCPR).
-We are unable to judge the reasonableness of this assumption without performing a substantial amount of additional work beyond the scope of this assignment, so we have relied on Deloitte's findings.
+We are unable to judge the reasonableness of this assumption without performing a substantial amount of additional work beyond the scope of this assignment, so we have relied on Deloitte's findinas.

+Investment Return 7.00% compounded annually.

+Future post-retirement

+adjustments

-Investment 1 Return 7.50% compounded annually.
-For GASB 68 purposes: 7.00% for the June 30, 2021 measurement date.
-Future post- adjustments 1.0% for January, 2019 through January, 2023, then increasing by 0.1% each year up to 1.5% annually.
-Salary Incre rases Reported salary for prior fiscal year, with new hires annualized, is increased according to the salary increase table shown in the rate table for current fiscal year and annually for each future year.
+1.0% for January, 2019 through January, 2023, then increasing by 0.1% each year up to 1.5% annually.

+Salary Increases Reported salary for prior fiscal year, with new hires annualized, is increased according to the salary increase table shown in the rate table for current fiscal year and annually for each future year.
 See table of sample rates.
-Payroll Grow wth 3.00% per year Future Serve ice Members are assumed to earn future service at a full-time rate.
-Mortality: Pre-retirement RP 2014 white collar employee table, male rates set back 5 years and female rates set back 7 years.
-Generational projection uses the MP-2015 scale.
-Post-retirement RP 2014 white collar annuitant table, male rates set back 3 years and female rates set back 3 years, with further adjustments of the rates.
-Generational projection uses the MP-2015 scale.
-Post-disability RP 2014 disabled retiree mortality, without adjustment Disability Age-related rates based on experience; see table of sample rates.

-Withdrawal Rates vary by service rate table. e based on actual plan experience, as shown in the Expenses Prior year administr year payroll. ative expenses expressed as percentage of prior Retirement Age ing at age 55 as shown in rate table.
-Members who hest assumed retirement age will retire in one year.
-Percentage Married ers and 65% of female members are assumed to be re assumed to have no children.
-Age Difference Females two years y ounger than males.
-Allowance for Combined Service Annuity liabilities for non-ve d former members are increased by 7.00% and ested former members are increased by 9.00% to fect of some Participants being eligible for a annuity.
-Refund of Contributions benefit are assume drawing after becoming eligible for a deferred ed to take the larger of their contributions terest or the value of their deferred benefit.
-Interest on member contributions purchase annuity are Pre-Retirement inter her members who are eligible for the money e assumed to receive interest credits equal to the rest rate.
-All other members and former members rediting rate as specified in statutes.
-Commencement of deferred benefits deferred annuities (including current terminated are assumed to begin receiving benefits at t age.
-Form of payment Married members and form of annuity as form re assumed to elect subsidized joint and survivor blows: Males: 10.0% elect 50% J&S option10.0% elect 75% J&S option60.0% elect 100% J&S option20.0% elect Straight Life option Females: 13.5% elect 50% J&S option6.5% elect 75% J&S option38.0% elect 100% J&S option42.0% elect Straight Life option Manahana -1'-'1-1 C a defermed encodering (in the line encoder the set in the
+Payroll Growth 3.00% per year

+Future Service Members are assumed to earn future service at a full-time rate.

+PubT-2010(A) Employee Mortality Table, male rates set forward Mortality: Pre-retirement uses the MP-2021 scale.

+1 year and female rates unadjusted.
+Generational projection

+Healthy PubT-2010(A) Retiree Mortality Table, male rates set forward 1 Retirees year and female rates unadjusted.
+Generational projection uses the MP-2021 scale.

+Beneficiaries Pub-2010(A) Contingent Survivor Mortality Table, male rates set rates.

+Disabled PubNS-2010 Disabled Retiree Mortality Table, male rates set Retirees shown in the rate table.

+Age-related rates based on experience; see table of sample Disability prior year payroll.

+Withdrawal Rates vary by service based on actual plan experience, as

+Expenses Prior year administrative expenses expressed as percentage of age will retire in one year.

+Retirement Age Graded rates beginning at age 55 as shown in rate table.

+Members who have attained the highest assumed retirement

+Percentage Married 85% of male members and 65% of female members are assumed to be married.
+Members are assumed to have no children.

+Age Difference Females two years younger than males.

+Allowance for Combined

+Service Annuity

+Liabilities for vested former members are increased by 7.00% and liabilities for non-vested former members are increased by 9.00% to account for the effect of some Participants being eligible for a Combined Service Annuity.

+Refund of Contributions All employees withdrawing after becoming eligible for a deferred benefit are assumed to take the larger of their contributions accumulated with interest or the value of their deferred benefit.

+Interest on member

+contributions

+Members and former members who are eligible for the money purchase annuity are assumed to receive interest credits equal to the Pre-Retirement interest rate.
+All other members and former members receive the interest crediting rate as specified in statutes.

+Commencement of deferred benefits

+Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at unreduced retirement age.

+Form of payment Married members are assumed to elect subsidized joint and survivor form of annuity as follows:

+Males: 10.0% elect 50% J&S option

+5.0% elect 75% J&S option 70.0% elect 100% J&S option 15.0% elect Straight Life option

+Females: 10.0% elect 50% J&S option

+5.0% elect 75% J&S option 45.0% elect 100% J&S option 40.0% elect Straight Life option